Frequently Asked Questions

 No. We do not accept score reports of institutional tests from other institutions.

-No. If your program uses the regular graduate school application, please do not send Ohio State University transcripts to the Graduate Admissions Office or to a Graduate Program.
-The Office of Graduate and Professional Admissions will obtain them directly from the Office of the University Registrar (at no cost to you) after your application arrives.If you are applying to Public Health or Physical Therapy or a number of programs that require that you use an application service such as SOPHAS, PTCAS, Dent PASS, or CSDCAS etc.,(see gradapply.osu.edu) you may have to order a transcript to be sent to the application service.
+No. If your graduate program uses the regular graduate school application, please do not send Ohio State University transcripts to the Office of Graduate and Professional Admissions, or to your intended program.
+The Office of Graduate and Professional Admissions will obtain a copy from the University Registrar at no cost to you after your application arrives.If, however, you are applying to Public Health, Physical Therapy, or another program that uses a centralized application service such as SOPHAS, PTCAS, Dent PASS, CSDCAS, etc.; you may be required to send an Ohio State transcript to the application service.
 Programs using such services can be found at: http://gradapply.osu.edu